 WTG eliminates these failings with our NextGen TableTop Console™.
 The Console is a unique, automated tool that helps organizations eliminate all of the historical challenges associated with developing and executing tabletop exercises.
 The Console enables one person to deliver literally over 1,000,000 unique exercises in real-time without any advanced preparation.
 An endless number of different scenarios can be explored quickly, easily and cost-effectively.
 In a matter of hours, your team’s practical experience can be increased dramatically and the breadth of their experience can be extended over a large number of possible disaster variants.

 The Console also simplifies logistics so that one person can moderate the entire exercise.
-Up to four monitors are supported so that the moderator can concurrently view the Console, the plan document, the automated script, or any other document or tool.
+Up to four monitors are supported so that the moderator can concurrently view the Console, the plan document, the automated script, and any other document or tool.
 The Console can also be run via web conference so that if desired, additional “actors” or multiple locations can participate in the role playing.
 With this approach, the actors watch the Console on their notebooks and are automatically prompted with their roles so that absolute minimum rehearsal is required.

 Participants are free to take any path through the plan and to make their own decisions—good or bad.
 The Console automatically responds to those decisions and dynamically adjusts the exercise flow accordingly.
-If the decision results in a “recovery problem”, the exercise can be rolled-back, a different decision made, and a new path modeled to explore a new outcome…all in uninterrupted real time.
+If the decision results in a “recovery problem”, the exercise can be rolled-back, a different decision made, and a new recovery path modeled to explore a new outcome…all in uninterrupted real time.

 Since the Console allows exercises to follow any path through the plan, it also needs to support the reverse process.
 Say that the participants are exercising the damage assessment process for a power outage.
 The Console injects (details of the scenario) that the utility company said that power would be restored in two hours.
 The team decides not to declare a disaster based on that two-hour commitment.
 The Console’s “Replay” function allows the exercise to rewind, inject an eight-hour estimate for restoration of power, and see how the damage assessment proceeds given the new situation.
 “Replay” is a powerful way to learn how different factors and perspectives can change a response.